Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 weight: 1400
 ---

-As the complexity of deployment environments grows, smarter automation is needed. **xap-cloud** simplifies the installation and configuration of XAP on a set of machines, on a cloud or on-premises.
+As the complexity of runtime environments grows, automation for the deployment is needed. **xap-cloud** simplifies the installation and configuration of XAP on a set of machines, on a cloud or on-premises.

 <br>